blahosyl/task-manager-frontend/README.md

 #### Customization

-Although this app started out based on the Moments project, it features extensive code customizationin the form of custom hooks, widely used conditional rendering and [additional libraries](#other-dependencies-used).
+Although this app started out based on the [Moments](https://github.com/Code-Institute-Solutions/moments) project, it features extensive code customizationin the form of custom hooks, refactoring, component reuse, widely used conditional logic & rendering, and [additional libraries](#other-dependencies-used).

 #### Regular testing